Get started

 </ItemGroup>

-To produce a .Net Core application instead of a .Net Framework or Mono application, simply replace net461
+</Project>To produce a .Net Core application instead of a .Net Framework or Mono application, simply replace net461 by netcoreapp2.0 in the <TargetFrameworks> tag.

-Step 7 Set the minimal Program.cs
+Step 7 Set the minimal Program.cs:

 using System;